Selling a dental practice to a Body Corporate

 Ensuring you don't have to go it alone

 pays the fee

 Richard and Jenny had built a large and successful dental practice.
 Now their thoughts were turning to retirement and the challenge of finding a practical exit strategy from dentistry.
 We needed to focus on getting the best value for their business and a deal that suited their timescale and requirements.
-Would a Corporate purchaser be right for their practice and exit plans?
+We had vast experience of selling a dental practice to a corporate purchaser.
+The question was whether this option would be right for their practice and exit plans?

 The first step was to undertake a formal valuation of the practice.
 This allowed us to assess the financials of the practice, including taking account of: the NHS contract value, private fee income, staffing (subject to TUPE rules), historic accounting information and an inventory of equipment.